Common Career Mistakes and How to Avoid Them

 Stagnation

-- Transferable Skills Set Development: investing time into developing skills needed by other connected fields.
+- Transferable Skill Set Development: Investing time in developing the skills required by other connected fields.

 Negativity